Purpose of Puer Tea Rolling

 2. Machine Rolling

 Using rolling machines is the most common method of rolling in Puer tea production areas today.
 The cell damage rate during rolling is between 45-60%.
-The degree of rolling depends on the tenderness of the raw material and the desired outcome of the finished tea, which is controlled through pressure and rolling time.
+The degree of rolling depends on the tenderness of the and the desired outcome of the finished tea, which is controlled through pressure and rolling time.
 The amount of tea put into the rolling machine depends on the diameter of the rolling drum.
 If too little tea is added, the pressure will not effectively compact the strips; if too much tea is added, the pressure will be uneven, making it difficult for the leaves to roll properly initially, resulting in a loose and broken appearance.
 An appropriate amount of tea should naturally fill the rolling drum.

 “Pressure” refers to increasing the rolling force.
 The pressure applied during rolling and the duration of pressure application significantly affect the tightness and fragmentation of the tea strips.
 The degree of rolling also greatly influences the cell damage rate and the color, aroma, and taste of the Puer tea.
 The principle of pressure application during the entire rolling process should be “light, heavy, light.”
 The rolling time should be determined based on three principles: the tenderness of the leaves being rolled, the size of the rolling drum, and the tightness of the strips formed as observed on the rolling plate.
 Experienced rolling technicians adjust the amount of tea, rolling pressure, and rolling time according to the tenderness of the leaves and the machine's load to ensure proper rolling and maintain the quality of the tea.